JavaScript is required

 Led by qualified teachers, the increase in hours through Pre-Prep will give 4-year-old children more opportunities to socialise and learn through play.

-- From 2032, Pre-Prep will begin in Ballarat, Bendigo and Geelong.
+• From 2032, Pre-Prep will begin rolling out in Ballarat, Bendigo and Geelong.

-- From 2034, Pre-Prep will begin in Metropolitan Melbourne.
+• From 2034, Pre-Prep will begin rolling out in Metropolitan Melbourne.

 Pre-Prep will also be rolled out to the below priority groups across Victoria:

-- From 2026, Aboriginal and Torres Strait Islander children, children from a refugee or asylum seeker background, and children who have had contact with Child Protection will have access to Pre-Prep.
-Children supported by Access to Early Learning to attend Three-Year-Old Kindergarten will also be eligible.
+• From 2026, Aboriginal and Torres Strait Islander children, children from a refugee or asylum seeker background, and children who have had contact with Child Protection will have access to Pre-Prep.
+In addition, if a child is eligible for Early Start Kindergarten or enrolled in Access to Early Learning in 2025, they can start Pre-Prep in 2026.

 See the roll-out map and link to full roll-out schedule below, which also outlines how many hours are available and when.